lewisnm/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. 8-cwd_state- how to redirect commands
 10. 9-duplicate_last_line -how to duplicate the last line
 11. 10-no_more_js- how to delete specific files
+12. 11-directories- how to get the total number of directories